30 Sep THREE-D-PRINT

 30 Sep, 2020

-THREE-D-Print project provides support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
-The key focus is on providing an entry-level, easily accessible course that could motivate adults with fewer qualifications.
+THREE-D-Print project provided support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
+The key focus was on providing an entry-level, easily accessible course that could motivate adults with fewer qualifications.

-Project partners are developing a 3D Printing Toolkit, which includes 3 main aspects:
+Project partners have developed a 3D Printing Toolkit, which includes 3 main aspects:

-- INTRODUCTION TO 3D PRINTING: A guide on how to introduce 3D printing in adult education.
-Type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials, general ‘tips on tricks’, links to support groups in Europe.
-An online ‘Support Group for Adult Educators’ is going to be further developed to create a professional community where to contact other practitioners to support each other, share best practices, tipis, and so on.
+- INTRODUCTION TO 3D PRINTING: The Partnership has produced a guide on how to introduce 3D printing in adult education e.g. type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials etc. Published in March 2021.

-- TEACHING MATERIALS FOR TRAINERS: A training programme on 3D printing for trainers, in order to provide them with the needed knowledge tools to develop a teaching programme on 3D printing in adult education.
+- TEACHING MATERIALS FOR TRAINERS: The Partnership has created a training programme on 3D printing for trainers, in order to provide them with the needed knowledge tools to develop a teaching programme on 3D printing in adult education.
+Published in January 2022.

-- PROGRAMME ON 3D PRINTING, PEDAGOGIC GUIDE FOR TRAINERS: A teaching pack to enable adult educators to learn more about 3D printing and provide course materials for their adult students e.g. assignments, quizzes, general learning materials.
+- PRACTICAL TOOLKIT FOR TEACHERS ON 3D-PRINTING: The Partnership has developed a teaching pack to enable adult educators to learn more about 3D printing and provide course materials for their adult students e.g. assignments, quizzes, general learning materials.
+Published in July 2022.

-This is an important opportunity to give adult learners the expertise and competencies needed for societal development and individual development.
-We anticipate that over 1,000 institutions and adults will benefit from the outcomes of the project.
+This was an important opportunity to give adult learners the expertise and competencies needed for societal development and individual development.
+We anticipate that over 1,000 institutions and adults can benefit from the outcomes of the project.

 - ALL DIGITAL, Belgium